DaraJin/P6_Data_Visualization_D3/README.md

 ## Summary

 This interactive visualization shows the how flights of top 5 busiest carriers delayed in 2008 in United States by time.
-The daily metric is the ratio of flights delayed more than 15 minutes each day.
-The monthly metric is the mean of flights delayed > 15mins per day by month.
+Flights are more likely to to delay in winter and in June.
+The peak of the year is before and after Christmas.
+US Airways seems to be great in time management.

 ## Design